 The good news is you should be able to get your vehicle out of impound immediately, during normal business hours.
 Consult the impound form you were given for the pick up location and a list of documentation you will need to bring with you.
 Finally, you will be charged an impound and administrative fee.
 These fees will vary city by city.
 Call ahead to find out the exact amount and the forms of payment accepted.

 A.R.S.
 28-3511 requires the police to impound your vehicle if you were arrested for DUI .15 or greater, DUI .20 or greater or Aggravated DUI.
-Not only that, but there will also be a 30 day hold on your vehicle.
-This hold means you will have to wait 30 days before you can retrieve your car.
+Not only that, but there will also be a 20-day hold on your vehicle.
+This hold means you will have to wait 20 days before you can retrieve your car.
+Please note, this hold used to be for 30 days but changes to the law have reduced it to 20 days.

-Under limited circumstances it may be possible to get your vehicle out of impound even if there is a 30 day hold.
+Under limited circumstances, it may be possible to get your vehicle out of impound even if there is a 20-day hold.
 The most common way to retrieve your vehicle early is to have your spouse retrieve it.
 Under A.R.S.
 28-3512 your spouse has the right to retrieve your vehicle out of impound early.
 In exchange, your spouse will have to sign an agreement promising not to let you operate the vehicle for one year or for as long as your right to drive is suspended.
-If he/she violates the agreement he/she is subject to a civil fine.
+If he/she violates the agreement he/she is subject to a civil fine of $250.

 If you are not married you may still retrieve your vehicle if there is another owner listed on your car’s title.
 If so, that person may also retrieve the vehicle immediately.